MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/live-reload.md

 ## Frequently Asked Questions
 ### Is Xamarin Live Reload available on Visual Studio for Mac?

-The initial preview release of Xamarin Live Reload is only available for Visual Studio 2017.
-Support for Visual Studio for Mac is planned for a future release.
+No, preview release of Xamarin Live Reload is only available for Visual Studio 2017.

 ### Does this work with all libraries, such as Prism?